Dolaucothi Gold Mines: Deep mining

 At Dolaucothi, a similar discovery was made in 1935 during mining operations, and it included part of a reverse overshot water wheel which is now in the National Museum of Wales.
 It was found with burnt timbers, suggesting that fire-setting was used to help break up the hard quartz in which the gold was trapped.
 A similar but larger wheel was rediscovered during mine operations at Rio Tinto in Spain, and is now in the British Museum, where it is displayed prominently in the Roman gallery.
 The Spanish example included a sequence of no fewer than 16 reverse overshot water wheels, each pair of wheels feeding water to the next set in the sequence.
-Each wheel would have been worked like a treadwheel, from the side rather than at the top, but it would have been a hard and lonely activity for the miners working these wheels lifting water from the mine bottom.
+Each wheel would have been worked like a treadwheel, from the side rather than at the top.
 Since the fragment of a reverse overshot water wheel was found 160 feet below any known adit or stope, it must have been part of a similar sequence at Dolaucothi to that in Spain.
 Gold mining was sophisticated and technologically advanced at Dolaucothi, suggesting that the Roman army itself pioneered exploitation at the site.
 The construction of such dewatering machines is described by the Roman engineer Vitruvius writing in 25 BC, and their use for irrigation and lifting water in thermae was widespread.

 At another part of the mine, on Penlan-wen, water would have been in short supply; a siphon could have transferred water from the main aqueduct or one of its tanks, but remains unproven.
 The vein carries along the hill for some considerable distance, and has been trenched out.
 This method involved excavating the vein vertically down while keeping the top open.
 However, ventilation becomes a problem when fire-setting is used, so three long adits were driven in from the hillside to the north.
 They are much wider than normal galleries, suggesting that their primary purpose was to allow circulation of air through the trench and permit safe fire-setting.
 The upper two adits are still open to the trench, but the lowest one is currently blocked.